dev4press/gd-security-headers/readme.txt

 = Does plugin works with WordPress MultiSite installations? = Yes.
 In Multisite installation, the plugin is available for configuration on the Network level, and headers are configured for all sites in the network at once.

+= Where can I configure the plugin? =
+The plugin has own top-level item in the WordPress admin side menu: GD Security Headers.
+This will open a panel with global plugin settings.
+In Multisite installation, plugin panel is in the Network administration.

 = Can I translate the plugin to my language? =
 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into Languages directory.

-= Where can I configure the plugin? =
-The plugin has own top-level item in the WordPress admin side menu: GD Security Headers.
-This will open a panel with global plugin settings.
-In Multisite installation, plugin panel is in the Network administration.

 == Upgrade Notice ==
 = 1.1 =
 Headers panel with generated headers for various servers.
 Various improvements and updates.

 == Changelog ==
+= 1.1.1 - 2019.08.15 =
+* Edit: d4pLib 2.7.6
+* Fix: problem with saving the plugin settings in some cases

 = 1.1 - 2019.05.11 =
 * New: panel with generated headers for various servers
 * New: headers panel: for apache servers